Coronavirus (COVID-19) Update: Daily Roundup | 12.05.20 | finanzen.at

 Coronavirus (COVID-19) Update: Daily Roundup

-- To date, the FDA has issued 92 EUAs, which includes 12 antibody tests and 1 antigen test.
+- To date, FDA has authorized 93 tests under EUAs, which includes 12 antibody tests and 1 antigen test.

-- The FDA has been notified that more than 245 laboratories have begun testing under the policies set forth in our COVID-19 Policy for Diagnostic Tests for Coronavirus Disease-2019 during the Public Health Emergency Guidance.

-- The FDA also continues to keep its COVID-19 Diagnostics FAQ up to date.

 Additional Resources: